47degrees/sbt-microsites/KAZARI_PLUGIN.md

 # Building the plugin

 Kazari is a Scala.JS application.
 Even if it's part of the `sbt-microsites` project, it exists in its own independent module called `js`.
+Before being able to build it, you'll need to include the CodeMirror scripts that Kazari relies on.
+You can download the CodeMirror release from their [official site](http://codemirror.net/doc/releases.html), noting that Kazari is compatible with version 5.19.0.
+Once you download the package, you'll be able to find the needed scripts in the following locations:

+* lib/codemirror.js
+* mode/javascript.js

+Put these in the `resources` folder inside the `js` project of `sbt-microsites` (`sbt-microsites/js/src/main/scala/resources`) and you're good to go!

 In order to generate the scripts, please follow the next steps while in a sbt session inside the `sbt-microsites` project:

 ```
 sbt-microsites> project js